HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/HW4-Part-2.md

 The pLDDT scores in particular are encoded into the output `.pdb` files in the `beta` column, which is the column right after the coordinates and the `occupancy` column in the file.
 The key is that visualization programs like VMD can readily use this information to assign color to their renderings, providing instant feedback.

-In Example-2, we calculated the same structure with two different settings for the `max-template-date` parameter, which limits which PDB structures are used as potential templates.
+In Example-2, we calculated the same structure with two different settings for the `max_template_date` parameter, which limits which PDB structures are used as potential templates.
 The 2022 date in `run-full.sh` allows AlphaFold2 to use all PDB structures published before 2022 as a template for the structure of the [protein](https://www.rcsb.org/structure/8IBQ) that we aimed to predict (which was solved more recently)
 The 1970 date in `run-notemplates.sh` effectively means that AlphaFold2 is *only* allowed to rely on sequence alignment data and its neural network training to determine the structure.
 We can double-check this with `grep` command and search for a specific sentence in the log files.